holly-hacker/BetterDiscord-Themes-and-Plugins/README.md

 This repo contains a list of all public themes and plugins I have made for [BetterDiscord](https://betterdiscord.net/home/).

-### Warning
+# Warning
-This "project" is abandoned.
-I will no longer support these themes/plugins or work on them.
-All these themes and plugins may or may not work.
-Go try them if you really need them, and open an issue if something is wrong (please avoid duplicate issues), but don't expect any work from me.
+This "project" is **abandoned**.
+I no longer support these themes/plugins or work on them.
+Some of them don't work.
+Please do not contact me if this is the case.
+I won't update them.
+You can find my more recent work [here](https://github.com/HoLLy-HaCKeR/DiscordCSS).

 ### [Plugins](Plugins)
 * [Transparency Patcher](Plugins/transparency_patcher.md), a plugin to allow transparent themes